 - ABOUT US

-We are a company registered in England under company number 10109222, with our registered address as set out below.
+We are a company registered in England under company number 10109222.
 Nick Turner Management Ltd is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the General Data Protection Regulation 2016 (the “GDPR”) to notify you of the information contained in this Privacy Notice.